Chris Kreider: 2011–2012

 Kreider officially concluded his collegiate career on April 10, 2012, by signing a three-year, entry-level contract with the Rangers.
 He immediately participated in the Rangers practice, which per league rules reduced the length of his contract by a year, but was not guaranteed a spot in the lineup.
 When the Rangers began their 2012 Stanley Cup playoffs series against the Ottawa Senators, Kreider served as a healthy scratch for their first two games.
-However, after teammate Carl Hagelin was suspended for three games, Kreider made his NHL debut in Game 3 of the Eastern Conference quarterfinals on April 16, 2012.
+However, after teammate Carl Hagelin was suspended for three games, Kreider made his NHL debut in game three of the Eastern Conference quarterfinals on April 16, 2012.
 He played just over 11 minutes of ice time and recorded one shot on net and one hit.
-After playing over 11 minutes in his debut, he played just 3:29 in his following game and 7:34 in Game 5.
-Despite his decreased ice time, Kreider remained in the lineup for Game 6 where he played on the second line as a replacement for Brian Boyle.
+After playing over 11 minutes in his debut, he played just 3:29 in his following game and 7:34 in game five.
+Despite his decreased ice time, Kreider remained in the lineup for game five where he played on the second line as a replacement for Brian Boyle.
 In his fourth career playoff game, Kreider scored his first career NHL goal, the game-winning goal, to help the Rangers stave off elimination.
-In Game 7 of the quarterfinals, Kreider forced a turnover which allowed for Marc Staal to score and help the Rangers clinch the series with a 2–1 win.
+In game seven of the quarterfinals, Kreider forced a turnover which allowed for Marc Staal to score and help the Rangers clinch the series with a 2–1 win.

 Kreider's momentum continued into their Eastern Conference semifinals series against the Washington Capitals.
-In Game 1 of the series, Kreider tallied his second NHL goal to give the Rangers a 2–1 lead seven minutes into the third period.
+In Game one of the series, Kreider tallied his second NHL goal to give the Rangers a 2–1 lead seven minutes into the third period.
 He finished the game playing 15:35 of ice time and adding an assist as the Rangers won 3–1.
 Kreider subsequently set numerous franchise records with his third-period goal as he became the youngest Rangers player to record two points in a playoff game since 1996 and the first rookie to register a multi-point game in the postseason since 2008.
 He also became the first Rangers rookie to register two game-winning goals in the postseason since Mike Allison in 1981.
 Despite his game-winning goals, Kreider still experienced slow starts as he became acclimated to the NHL.
-In Game 4 of the Eastern Conference semifinals, Kreider's turnover led directly to an Alexander Ovechkin goal and eventually a Rangers' loss.
-The Rangers eventually eliminated the Capitals and faced off against the New Jersey Devils in the Eastern Conference Final.
-Kreider scored his third post-season goal in Game 1 to help the Rangers shutout the Devils 3–0.
-He subsequently tied a league record for most playoff goals scored in a single postseason by a player who has not yet skated in a regular-season game.
-He scored again in Games 2 and 3 to set a new NHL record for most playoff goals before playing his first regular season game.
-The Rangers were eventually eliminated from the playoffs after losing in overtime of Game 6.
+In game four of the Eastern Conference semifinals, Kreider's turnover led directly to an Alexander Ovechkin goal and eventually a Rangers' loss.
+The Rangers eventually eliminated the Capitals and faced off against the New Jersey Devils in the Eastern Conference final.
+Kreider scored his third postseason goal in game one to help the Rangers shutout the Devils 3–0.
+He subsequently tied a league record for most playoff goals scored in a single postseason by a player who has not yet skated in a regular season game.
+He scored again in games two and three to set a new NHL record for most playoff goals before playing his first regular season game.
+The Rangers were eventually eliminated from the playoffs after losing in overtime of game six.